Little Deuce Coupe (song): Composition

 The music was written by Brian Wilson with the lyric by local radio station DJ Roger Christian.
 Its main melody is a twelve-bar blues.
 The song typified the Beach Boys' car songs which along with surfing, glamorized the teenage 1960s Californian lifestyle later called the California Myth.
 It was released on the Surfer Girl album and then again as the title track of the album Little Deuce Coupe.
 A Christmas-themed spin-off, "Little Saint Nick", was released by the group as a single later in the year.

 The car referred to is the Ford Model 18; the 1932 coupe model was referred to as a "deuce coupe".

 Brian Wilson commented on the song in the liner notes of the 1990 CD re-release of the original Surfer Girl album: "We loved doing 'Little Deuce Coupe'.
 It was a good 'shuffle' rhythm, which was not like most of the rhythms of the records on the radio in those days.
 It had a bouncy feel to it.
 Like most of our records, it had a competitive lyric.
 This record was my favorite Beach Boys car song."
 According to author Jon Stebbins in his book The Lost Beach Boy, while the group was on tour in July 1963 Mike Love hit on the idea to use short instrumental segments of the song in the Beach Boys' live set as a way to introduce the bandmembers to the audience, starting with Dennis Wilson on drums, then adding David Marks (and later Al Jardine) on rhythm guitar, Carl Wilson on lead guitar, and finally Brian on the bass, before launching the song from the top.

 Reception

 In July 1963 Cash Box described it as "a delightful shuffle rhythm rocker."

 Chart performance

 "Little Deuce Coupe" became the Beach Boys' highest charting B-side, rising to No. 15 on the Billboard Hot 100 for the week of September 28, 1963.
 It spent 11 weeks on the chart.
-It also charted on Billboard's Hot R&B Singles chart, peaking at No. 28.
+It also charted on Billboards Hot R&B Singles chart, peaking at No. 28.
 In Canada it co-charted with "Surfer Girl", reaching No. 7, while "Surfer Girl" itself reached No. 3 a week later.